avenzi/osprey/README.md

 ##### Setup

-Navigate to main/installations/
-On the data-hub server, run   $bash server_install
-On any raspberry pi, run         $bash pi_install
+On the data server, run           $bash scripts/setup_server.sh On any raspberry pi, run         $bash scripts/setup_pi.sh Follow the instructions given.

+All configuration options can be modified in app/lib/raspi/config.json and app/lib/server/config.json

 ##### Running the application

+On the pi, no further interaction is necessary.
+The application will automatically start on boot.

-Make sure that the port you wish to use for the server is open on the network the server is connected to.
+For the server, make sure that the port you wish to use is open on the network the server is connected to.

-First, start the server by running  $bash run_server If the configuration is not set up yet, you will be prompted for config information.
-This will only happen the first time, and any config data can be changed in lib/config.json.

-Once you see "Listening for connections....", start a raspberry pi with   $bash run_pi Again, you will be prompted for config info, and it can be changed in the same location on the Pi.
+Start the server by running  $bash scripts/run_server.sh

-If everything is working properly, use a browser to navigate to the IP of the server with the port number you assigned (e.g.    123.456.7.8:12345).
+Use a browser to navigate to the IP of the server with the port number you assigned (e.g. 123.456.78.9:12345).

-##### Sending Requests

-Data is sent according to Standard HTTP 1.1 format using a Request object:

-> request = Request()       # new request
-> request.add_request("METHOD_NAME")  # optional path and version arguments
-> request.add_header("keyword1", value1)
-> request.add_header("keyword2", value2)
-> ...
-> request.add_content(content)  # If it's a string, it will be converted to bytes
-> Node.send(request, origin_socket_handler)

-This will send a byte-encoded and properly formatted request to the origin_socket specified.
+### Creating and modifying streamer classes

+Examples can be found in app/lib/raspi/streamers.py and app/lib/server/handlers.py

 ##### Handling Requests

-Within the derived Streamer or Handler class, create a function with the name of the method you want to handle, with a single argument.
+Within a Streamer or Handler class, create a function with the name of the method you want to handle, with a single argument.
 A Request object will be passed in through which you can access the following:

-> Request.origin      # socket that send this request (passed in as the second argument to Node.send())
+> Request.origin      # socket that sent this request (passed in as the second argument to self.send())
 > Request.path        # request path
 > Request.header    # dictionary of request headers
 > Request.version   # HTTP version string